syncfusion-content/winui-docs/winui/Kanban/columns.md

 ### Placeholder in WinUI Kanban control

-The placeholders in the WinUI Kanban control provide a visual indication of the exact position where the card has been dragged and where it will be placed within a Kanban column during a drag-and-drop operation.
+The placeholders in the WinUI Kanban control visually indicate the exact position where a card is dragged and where it will be placed within a Kanban column during a drag-and-drop operation.

 The appearance of drag-and-drop placeholders in the WinUI Kanban control can be customized by modifying the values of the predefined theme keys.